klusta-team/spikedetekt/README.md

 + .upsk.n (unfiltered spike waveform)

 + .res.n (list of spike times)

++ .clu.n (a trivial clu file for use with Neuroscope, for observing spikes after detection, before clustering.
+Will be made redundant later)

 + .xml (an xml file with all the parameters that can subsequently be used by Neuroscope or Klusters)